Car Insurance for Women Guide

 Why do some insurers market themselves to women specifically?

 Although there are some providers which brand themselves as insurance companies for women, there’s nothing to stop a man being insured by these companies.
-Legally, providers must be open to insuring people of any gender as not doing so would count as being discriminated against.
+Legally, providers must be open to insuring people of any gender at the same premium as not doing so would count as being discriminated against.

 Some providers which market themselves mainly toward women will have additional extras included in their insurance policies which are more relevant to female drivers, such as priority breakdown cover to avoid being stranded in vulnerable locations and handbag cover to insure any valuables you take with you from your car in a handbag, rucksack or otherwise.